About the Space Physics Group

 In addition we also operate a riometer (VHF cosmic radio noise) in the hills of Dunedin.

-The group has undertaken research campaigns in the US, Australia, Rarotonga, Antarctica, and the UK.
-Regular measurement campaigns are undertaken associated with Earth-orbiting satellites, examples being DEMETER, and IMAGE.
+The group has undertaken research campaigns in the US, Australia, Rarotonga, Antarctica, Iceland, Germany, Greenland, Denmark, and the UK.
+Measurement campaigns have been undertaken associated with Earth-orbiting satellites, examples being DEMETER, and IMAGE.

 Additional facilities include real-time telemetry by microwave from our low-noise field station in the hills of Dunedin, including wideband VLF measurements.